Error: Attribute constructor has an invalid parameter type

 Code language: C# (cs)

 In some cases, if the parameter type you’re using isn’t valid, you’ll need to pass in a valid type and convert it to the type you want.
-For example, let’s say you want to use a decimal parameter.
+For example, let’s say you want to use a decimal parameter with an attribute.
 Instead, pass it in as a string (or double) and convert it to a decimal:

 public class CustomAttribute : Attribute